vagonbar/gr-gwn3/libgwn/docs/FSM.md

 The action function receives a reference to the FSM as a parameter, hence the action function has access to all attributes in the FSM, such as current_state, input_symbol or memory.

-The GWN Finite State Machine implementation is an extension of Noah Spurrier's FSM 20020822, C{http://www.noah.org/python/FSM/}.
+The GWN Finite State Machine implementation is an extension of [Noah Spurrier's FSM 20020822](http://www.noah.org/python/FSM/).

 Please see the code documentation, in the FSM module.
 - [Code documentation](https://htmlpreview.github.io/?https://github.com/vagonbar/gr-gwn3/blob/master/libgwn/html/index.html)